 Some cases of hepatitis will result in the dog simply fighting the infection off on its own after a brief bout of sickness.
 The same applies in humans, who can often defeat the virus without needing medical help.

-All animals who defeat the virus may remain infectious for some time afterwards.
-In dogs, this period can last for just over a year, during which time their bodily fluids will be contaminated.
+All animals who defeat the virus may remain infectious for some time afterward.
+In dogs, this period can last for around six months, during which time their bodily fluids will be contaminated.